Hi.

 Best tips for time management and organization?

 When you first wake in the morning, plan in your head what you want and need to accomplish that day.
-You may not finish the list, just don’t beat yourself up, just put it on the list for later.
-I have learned to better keep track of my orders by creating my own custom inventory forms so I can look at a glance orders coming in.
-Items in production and inventory of finished product.
+You may not finish the list, but don’t beat yourself up, just put it on the list for later.
+I have learned to better keep track of my orders by creating my own custom inventory forms so I can look at a glance the orders coming in, items in production, and inventory of finished products.
 Since I am a visual person, I have a picture of the item so I can easily check the inventory.

 Industry Trends